-Towner’s Open exhibition brings together the best artists from across the East Sussex region – from Rye to Eastbourne to Brighton & Hove.
-The East Sussex Open offers a unique opportunity to view works by artists at every level of their career, from new talent to established figures.
-Entries in all mediums are welcome, with an aim to encourage the widest diversity of work.
-For the first time the exhibition will be presented in our beautiful second floor gallery, home to recent exhibitions of the work of Julian Germain, William Gear and John Virtue.
+Our Open exhibition brings together the best artists from across the East Sussex region – from Rye to Eastbourne to Brighton & Hove.
+Presented for the first time in our Second Floor Gallery, East Sussex Open 2016 offers artists and gallery visitors a unique opportunity to present and view works by artists at every level of their career, from new talent to established figures.

 Melanie Manchot is a London based visual artist who works with photography, film, video and installation as part of a performative and participatory practice.
 Her projects often explore specific sites and public spaces in order to locate notions of individual and collective identities, investigating particular gestures and forms of movement or activities that become the marker of a group or community.
 A major solo exhibition of Manchot’s new work is at Towner 16 April – 10 July 2016.

 Manchot’s work has been widely exhibited in galleries, museums and film festivals internationally including at Whitechapel Gallery and The Photographers’ Gallery, London; MOCAK Museum of Contemporary Art, Krakow; GOMA, Glasgow; and Portland Institute for Contemporary Art, Oregon.

 Jenni Lomax has been Director of Camden Arts Centre since 1990 where she has established an international programme of exhibitions, residencies, education projects and public events.
 She led the organisation through a major building refurbishment scheme which was completed in early 2004.
 She was awarded the Chevalier dans l’ordre des Arts et des Lettresin 2007, and received an OBE for her services to the Visual Arts in 2009.